Abhishekkumarreddy485/Abhishekkumarreddy485/README.md

-- 👋 Hi, I’m @Abhishekkumarreddy485
+- 👋 Hi, I’m Abhishek Kumar Reddy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m Working in IT as an Associate Software Engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with other teams to gain expertise as a Developer
-- 📫 How to reach me ...
+- 📫 How to reach me, Abhishekkumarreddy96@gmail.com this is my MailId.

 <!---
 Abhishekkumarreddy485/Abhishekkumarreddy485 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.